Indian tribal police

 Indian tribal police are police officers hired by Native American tribes.
-The largest tribal police agency is the Navajo Nation Police Department and the second largest is the Cherokee Nation Marshal Service.
+The largest tribal police agency is the Navajo Nation Police Department, the second largest is the Salt River Pima Police Department.
+Following these are the law enforcement agencies of the 5 Civilized Nations, the Seminole Police Department and then Pine Ridge.

 History

 In the early 1800s the Cherokee Nation established "regulating companies" with appointed regulators to combat horse theft and other crimes.
 On November 18, 1844, the Cherokee Nation established the first Lighthorse company, a unit of mounted tribal policemen referred to as Lighthorsemen.
 In 1820 the Choctaw Lighthorse was established.
 The Creek and Seminole tribes also established lighthorses before the "Five Civilized Tribes" lost their lands in the 19th century the lighthorses were disbanded.

 In 1869 the US Indian Agent to the Sac and Fox and Iowa Tribes appointed American Indians as policemen.
 This is the first record of a federally sponsored Indian police force and was the first of the Indian Agency Police.
 Indian Agency Police were tasked with the enforcement of federal laws, treaty regulations, and law and order on Indian agency land.
 At the time very few tribes had tribal government, and therefore no tribal laws or police forces, thus the Indian Agents and their officers were often the only form of law enforcement in Indian Country.